What is in situ chemical oxidation?

 How does it work?

-The persulfate anion (S2O82-) is the most powerful compounds of the peroxygen family used for in situ chemical oxidation and is also commonly used for water and wastewater treatment.
-The persulfate molecule can be activated by several methods to form the sulfate free radical (SO4–·), a powerful oxidant (2.6 V) capable of reaction with many COCs.
-Persulfate activation methods include heat activation, a reaction with a reduced transition metal such as ferrous iron, and autodecomposition of persulfate under slightly acidic or alkaline conditions.
+The persulfate anion (S2O82-) is one of the most powerful compounds of the peroxygen family used for in situ chemical oxidation and is also commonly used for water and wastewater treatment.
+The persulfate molecule can be activated by several methods to form the sulfate free radical (SO4–·), a powerful oxidant (2.6 V) capable of reaction with many chemicals of concern (COCs).
+Typical persulfate activation methods include heat activation, a reaction with a reduced transition metal such as ferrous iron, and autodecomposition of persulfate under alkaline conditions.

 Permanganate has been used for over 50 years to oxidize organic chemicals in drinking water and wastewater treatment, including removal of iron (Fe) and manganese (Mn), phenols, and more recently chlorinated hydrocarbons related to industrial solvents.
 Permanganate has been used for the in situ chemical oxidation of petroleum related compounds and chlorinated solvents in the subsurface for over 10 years.
 During in situ applications, a permanganate solution is delivered to the subsurface to contact and react with target chemicals, which are either completely oxidized to CO2 or converted into innocuous compounds.